Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 If the view subscribes to `buttonEnabled()` before `setInputs` is called, the app will crash.
 Making `usernameText` a regular Optional is not a solution, because then we have to handle the nil case in `buttonEnabled()` (e.g. by returning an empty Observable), which can only lead to unexpected behavior.

 Another solution is to make `usernameText` a [Subject](http://reactivex.io/documentation/subject.html).
 The Subject can be created when the view model is initialized and after that, the order in which `setInputs` and `buttonEnabled` are called doesn't really matter.
-The downside is however that you'll know have to manage a subscription on `username` in `setInputs` and deal with additional state that comes with a Subject.
+The downside is however that you'll now have to manage a subscription on `username` in `setInputs` and deal with additional state that comes with a Subject.
 The latter being the reason why you might have heard that [Subjects should be avoided](http://introtorx.com/Content/v1.0.10621.0/18_UsageGuidelines.html).
-They definately have their use, but I think we can do better here.
+They definately have their use, but I think we can do better without them here.

 As we've been fiddling with Optionals and Subjects, we've been avoiding the real issue here: we're dealing with an object that has an inherently uncomfortable, transient state.
 The use of multiple Optionals at a single level are a symptom of this.
 A solution can be to look one level up.